Credit card: Security

-Controlled payment numbers (also known as virtual credit cards or disposable credit cards) are another option for protecting against credit card fraud where the presentation of a physical card is not required, as in telephone and online purchasing.
-These are one-time use numbers that function as a payment card and are linked to the user's real account, but do not reveal details, and cannot be used for subsequent unauthorized transactions.
-They can be valid for a relatively short time, and limited to the actual amount of the purchase or a limit set by the user.
+Controlled payment numbers (also known as virtual credit cards or disposable credit cards) are another option for protecting against credit card fraud; these numbers can be used where the presentation of a physical card is not required, as in telephone and online purchasing.
+These one-time-use numbers function as a payment card and are linked to the user's real account, but they do not reveal details and cannot be used for subsequent unauthorized transactions.
+These numbers can be valid for a relatively short time, and they can be limited to the actual purchase amount or a limit set by the user.
 Their use can be limited to one merchant.
-If the number given to the merchant is compromised, it will be rejected if an attempt is made to use it a second time.
+If the number given to a merchant is compromised, it will be rejected if an attempt is made to use it a second time.

 A similar system of controls can be used on physical cards.
-Banks can adjust many controls on individual cards as needed; for example, a card can be subjected to temporal, numerical, and geographical usage restrictions.
-From a security perspective, this means that a customer can have a chip and PIN card secured for the real world, and limited for use in the home country.
-Should the card details be compromised, the thief will be prevented from using them overseas in non-chip and pin EMV countries.
-Similarly, the real card can be restricted from use online so that stolen details will be declined if this is tried.
-Then when card users shop online they can use virtual account numbers.
-In both circumstances, an alert system can be built in notifying a user that a fraudulent attempt has been made which breaches their parameters, and can provide data on this in real-time.
+Banks can adjust many controls on individual cards as needed; for example, a card can be subjected to temporal, numerical, and geographical restrictions on use.
+From a security perspective, these restrictions imply that a customer can have a chip-and-PIN card secured for the real world and limited to use in the customer's home country.
+If card details are compromised, the thief is prevented from using them abroad in EMV countries that do not use chip-and-PIN technology.
+Similarly, the authentic card can be restricted from online use, so that stolen card details will be declined if this is attempted.
+Then, when cardholders shop online, they can use virtual account numbers.
+In both circumstances, an alert system can be built to notify a user that a fraudulent attempt has been made that breaches their security parameters, and it can provide data on this attempt in real-time.

 Additionally, the physical card includes security features to prevent counterfeiting.
-For example, most modern credit cards have a watermark that will fluoresce under ultraviolet light.
-Most major credit cards have a hologram.
-A Visa card has a letter V superimposed over the regular Visa logo and a MasterCard has the letters MC across the front of the card.
-Older Visa cards have a bald eagle or dove across the front while older MasterCard cards have two circles (Venn diagram) with continents on it.
-In the aforementioned cases, the security features are only visible under ultraviolet light and are invisible in normal light.
+For example, most modern credit cards have a watermark that fluoresces under ultraviolet light.
+Most major credit cards also include a hologram.
+In addition, a Visa card has the letter V superimposed over the Visa logo, and a MasterCard has the letters 'MC' across the front of the card.
+Older Visa cards show a bald eagle or a dove across the front, while older MasterCard cards show two circles (a Venn diagram) with continents on them.
+In all of these cases, the security features are visible only under ultraviolet light and remain invisible in normal light.

-In the United States, the Department of Justice, Secret Service, Federal Bureau of Investigation, Immigration and Customs Enforcement, and Postal Inspection Service are responsible for prosecuting criminals who engage in credit card fraud.
-However, they do not have the resources to pursue all criminals, and in general they only prosecute cases exceeding $5,000.
+In the US, the Department of Justice, the Secret Service, the Federal Bureau of Investigation, the Immigration and Customs Enforcement agency, and the Postal Inspection Service are responsible for prosecuting criminals who engage in credit card fraud.
+However, these organizations lack the resources to pursue all criminals, so they generally prosecute only cases exceeding $5,000.